 After losing a close vote for the 1998 Olympic Winter Games, Salt Lake City was the runaway winner for 2002.
 Canada once again set a national record for Winter Olympic medals with 17, including seven gold.
 One of the biggest stories of the Games was Canada’s return to ice hockey prominence as both the men’s and women’s teams won gold.

 Canada sent its largest ever Winter Olympic team of 222 athletes to the 2014 Olympic Winter Games in Sochi and captured 25 medals to make it the country’s most successful Winter Games ever on foreign soil.
 Among the highlights were a Canadian record of four double podiums (all in freestyle skiing), including a trio of gold-silver finishes in men’s moguls, ladies’ moguls and ladies’ ski cross.

 In 2018, the Republic of Korea will host the XXIII Olympic Winter Games.
 This will be the second time that…

 Short track speed skating takes place on a 111.12m oval which is marked on an international-sized ice rink.
 The smaller oval means there are tighter turns and shorter straightaways than in long track.
 There are eight events on the Olympic program.

-Long track speed skating is considered to be the fastest human-powered sport in the sport, with skaters reaching speeds of more than 60 km/hr.
-The origins of skating can be traced back to the 13th century when animal bones were filed, shaped and strapped to footwear to facilitate travel on frozen canals in the Netherlands.
+Long track speed skating is considered the fastest human-powered sport in the sport, with skaters reaching speeds of more than 60 km/hr.
+All long track speed skating events take place on a 400m oval and are timed to the hundredth of a second (0.01).